Microplastics: Effects on the environment

 In 2008, an International Research Workshop at the University of Washington at Tacoma concluded that microplastics were a problem in the marine environment, based on their documented occurrence, the long residence times of these particles, their likely buildup in the future, and their demonstrated ingestion by marine organisms.

 According to a comprehensive review of scientific evidence published by the European Union's Scientific Advice Mechanism in 2019, microplastics were present in every part of the environment.
 While there was no evidence of widespread ecological risk from microplastic pollution yet, risks were likely to become widespread within a century if pollution continued at its current rate.

-As of 2020 microplastics had been detected in freshwater systems including marshes, streams, ponds, lakes, and rivers in Europe, North America, South America, Asia, and Australia.
+As of 2020, microplastics had been detected in freshwater systems including marshes, streams, ponds, lakes, and rivers in Europe, North America, South America, Asia, and Australia.
 Samples collected across 29 Great Lakes tributaries from six states in the United States were found to contain plastic particles, 98% of which were microplastics ranging in size from 0.355mm to 4.75mm.
 Likewise, they have been found in high mountains, at great distances from their source.

 Deep layer ocean sediment surveys in China (2020) show the presence of plastics in deposition layers far older than the invention of plastics, leading to suspected underestimation of microplastics in surface sample ocean surveys.

 In September 2021 Hurricane Larry deposited, during the storm peak, 113,000 particles/m^{2}/day as it passed over Newfoundland, Canada.
 Back-trajectory modelling and polymer type analysis indicated that those microplastics may have been ocean-sourced as the hurricane traversed the North Atlantic garbage patch of the North Atlantic Gyre.

+A 2025 study in China confirmed a similar phenomenon of typhoon-driven microplastic transport.
+Research on Typhoon Gaemi found it deposited up to 12,722 microplastic particles per square meter per day in Ningbo, with a peak rate 54 times higher than typical levels in Beijing.
+The study demonstrated that typhoons effectively vacuum microplastics from the ocean depth and eject them into the atmosphere via sea spray, acting as a major vector for landward microplastic pollution.

-As of 2023 there was rapid growth of microplastic pollution research, with marine and estuarine environments most frequently studied.
+As of 2023, there was rapid growth of microplastic pollution research, with marine and estuarine environments most frequently studied.
 Researchers have called for better sharing of research data that might lead to effective solutions.

 A 2023 study formally identified plasticosis as a fibrotic disease caused by plastic ingestion, distinguishing it from general physical damage by detailing the chronic tissue remodeling and inflammation it induces in seabird digestive systems.

 Consequences of plastic degradation and pollution release over long term have mostly been overlooked.
 The large amounts of plastic in the environment, exposed to degradation, with years of decay and release of toxic compounds to follow was referred to as toxicity debt.